heyqule/enemy_race_manager/doc/QualitySystem.md

 When the enemy spawns/created, they will roll a chance to switch to a higher quality unit / spawners.
 There are 5 tiers, using same terminology as [space-age]'s quality system.

-Appoximate stats for each tier, comparing to the old leveling system.
-However, there are 2 set of attributes depends on quality module is used
+Here are the approximated stats for each tier, comparing to the old leveling system.
+However, there are 2 set of attributes depends on whether quality module is used
 Set 1:
 - Normal = level 1
 - Uncommon = level 3-5
 - Rare = level 8-10
 - Epic = level 12-15
 - Legendary = level 20-25.
-- Heirloom, if legendary does not provide enough challenge
+- Heirloom, if legendary does not provide enough challenge (not yet implement)

-Set 2  Normal to Legendary (official 2.5x)
+Set 2  Normal to Legendary (gradually increase additional 2.5x on HP and Damage, balance will test with the following)
 - Normal = level 1, with normal weapons
-- Uncommon = level 3-5, with 75% normal and uncommon weapons (weapon 6)
+- Uncommon = level 3-5, with 80% normal and uncommon weapons (bullet weapon 5)
-- Rare = level 8-10, with 75% uncommon and 25% rare weapons (weapon 10)
+- Rare = level 8-10, with 50% Normal 25% uncommon and 25% rare weapons (bullet weapon 10)
-- Epic = level 12-15, with 50% rare and epic weapons (weapon 13)
+- Epic = level 12-15, with 30% normal, 30% uncommon, 30% rare and 10% epic weapons (bullet weapon 13)
-- Legendary = level 20-25. with 50% epic and legendary weapon AND 100% legendary weapons. (weapon 16)
+- Legendary = level 20-25. with 50% epic and legendary weapon @ bullet level 16)
-- Heirloom, if legendary does not provide enough challenge
+- Heirloom, if legendary does not provide enough challenge (not yet implement)

 Legendary units spawns in a new planet with new challenges which focus on war logistic.
 Boss units may spawn on those planets.

-Game progression is based on player's accumulated attack points and planet's evolution.
+Game progression is based on player's accumulated attack points and the planet's evolution.

-Once you reach the certain attack points, the quality spawn chance will be using the highest quality based on your difficulty setting.
+Once you reach the certain attack points and evolution, the quality spawn chance will be using the highest quality based on your difficulty setting.

-For Example:
+### For Example:
 When the game start, normal units/spawners have 100% spawn rate.

 As you progress to 0.5 planet evolution or/and kill 10000 units and spawners.
 Normal unit may roll 70%, uncommon may roll 30%, rare may roll 5%

-In mid game, you can expect about 40% normal, 35% uncommon and 25% rare, 5% epic.
+In mid game, you may expect about 50% normal, 35% uncommon and 13% rare, 2% epic.

 In late game, the stats are 0% normal, 25% uncommon, 60% rare and 15% legendary.